Annual Conferences

 Workshops reports

-- Workshop 1: Quality apprenticeship in work-based learning, Download here
+- Workshop 1: Quality apprenticeship in work-based learning – Download

-- Workshop 2: How to establish bridges between VET and Higher Education?
-Download here
+- Workshop 2: How to establish bridges between VET and Higher Education? – Download

-- Workshop 3: Digital learning and how far we embraced?
-Download here
+- Workshop 3: Digital learning and how far we embraced? – Download

-- Workshop 4: How to beat early leaving from education and training?
-Download here
+- Workshop 4: How to beat early leaving from education and training? – Download

 “Quality in Action: Putting the learner at the forefront of everything we do”

-On 25th Anniversary Conference we celebrated the Quality of VET in action and explore how Quality can be further embedded in all aspects of our activities – both at a strategic level and operational/delivery levels.
+This conference celebrated the Quality of VET in action and explored how quality can be further embedded in all aspects of our activities – both at strategic level and operational/delivery levels.
 Quality takes many forms and should form the driver for improvements in VET.
-Quality starts by putting the Learner first; at the heart of everything we do;
+Quality starts by putting the Learner first; at the heart of everything we do.

 - Thursday 27th October